spencermountain/spacetime/README.md

 // (these should be used with some caution)
 ```

-this is, *as far as I know,* the easiest way to play-around with timezones, and their DST-changes:
+play-around with timezones, and their DST-changes:
 ```js
 //list timezones by their current time spacetime.whereIts('8:30pm', '9:30pm') // ['America/Winnipeg', 'America/Yellowknife'... ]